Tom Phillips

 Experience

-From a defence perspective, Tom has provided advice to a registrant facing an investigation by the taxation disciplinary board and has assisted Selva Ramasamy KC in the representation of a sports coach facing allegations of inappropriate conduct with an athlete.
-Tom is currently representing a registrant facing several charges of sexual misconduct.
+Tom has also provided advice to a registrant facing an investigation by the taxation disciplinary board and has assisted Selva Ramasamy QC in the representation of a sports coach facing allegations of inappropriate conduct with an athlete.

 News